Chubek/PoxHash/README.md

 I wish to make Pox into a series of cryptographical tools and algorithms.
 I wish to make a PoxCipher, a PoxECC (Elliptic Curve Ciper), and my next target is PoxChain, a BlockChain implementation in Go using libp2p.
 If you find this project useful, please consider a small [donation](https://github.com/Chubek/chubek/blob/master/README.md#donation-%E2%80%BF) my way.
 It will go a long way!

 If you have any questions or requests, my contact details are inside my Github profile.
 Thank you.

+# Disclaimer
+PoxHash remains untested and its methodology are experimental.
+It's not recommended for use in production for checksums or for security purposes even at the lowest stakes.
+If you decide to use PoxHash for any other purpose than education and recreation, I cannot be held reliable.
+I recommend BLAKEx family of hashes and SHA-x family of hashes for both cryptography and checksums and MD5 for lower-stake checksums.